WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 ### __experimentalConvertBlockToReusable

-Returns an action object used to convert a static block into a reusable block.
+Returns an action generator used to convert a static block into a reusable block.

 *Parameters*